colton-gabertan/colton-gabertan.github.io/_posts/2023-08-23-How-To-Train-Your-Dragon.md

 <img src="/assets/ghidra_ui.png">

-> Because of its popularity, a huge motivation for the GSoC project was to bring capa into the hands of analysts who prefered to work using Ghidra as their main tool.
+> Because of its popularity, a huge motivation for the GSoC project was to bring capa into the hands of analysts who prefer to use Ghidra as their main tool.

 [Ghidra]: https://ghidra-sre.org/